-Patients should not take AFINITOR or AFINITOR DISPERZ if they are allergic to AFINITOR or AFINITOR DISPERZ or to any of its ingredients.
-Patients should tell their healthcare provider before taking AFINITOR or AFINITOR DISPERZ if they are allergic to sirolimus (Rapamune®) or temsirolimus (Torisel®).
+Patients should not take AFINITOR or AFINITOR DISPERZ™ if they are allergic to AFINITOR or AFINITOR DISPERZ™ or to any of its ingredients.
+Patients should tell their health care provider before taking AFINITOR or AFINITOR DISPERZ™ if they are allergic to sirolimus (Rapamune®) or temsirolimus (Torisel®).

-AFINITOR or AFINITOR DISPERZ can cause serious side effects, which can even lead to death.
-If patients experience these side effects, they may need to stop taking AFINITOR or AFINITOR DISPERZ for a while or use a lower dose.
-Patients should follow their healthcare provider's instructions.
+AFINITOR or AFINITOR DISPERZ™ can cause serious side effects that can even lead to death.
+If patients experience these side effects, they may need to stop taking AFINITOR or AFINITOR DISPERZ™ for a while or use a lower dose.
+Patients should follow their health care provider's instructions.
 Serious side effects include:

-Infections: AFINITOR or AFINITOR DISPERZ may make patients more likely to develop an infection, such as pneumonia, or a bacterial, fungal, or viral infection.
+Infections: AFINITOR or AFINITOR DISPERZ™ may make patients more likely to develop an infection, such as pneumonia, or a bacterial, fungal, or viral infection.
 Viral infections may include reactivation of hepatitis B in people who have had hepatitis B in the past.
-In some people these infections may be severe and can even lead to death.
+In some people, these infections may be severe and can even lead to death.
 Patients may need to be treated as soon as possible.
-Patients should tell their healthcare provider right away if they have a temperature of 100.5°F or above, chills, or do not feel well.
+Patients should tell their health care provider right away if they have a temperature of 100.5°F or above, have chills, or do not feel well.
 Symptoms of hepatitis B or infection may include the following: fever, chills, skin rash, joint pain and inflammation, tiredness, loss of appetite, nausea, pale stools or dark urine, yellowing of the skin, or pain in the upper right side of the stomach.

-Kidney Failure: Patients taking AFINITOR or AFINITOR DISPERZ may develop kidney failure.
-In some people this may be severe and can even lead to death.
-Patients should have tests to check their kidney function before and during their treatment with AFINITOR or AFINITOR DISPERZ.
+Kidney Failure: Patients taking AFINITOR or AFINITOR DISPERZ™ may develop kidney failure.
+In some people, this may be severe and can even lead to death.
+Patients should have tests to check their kidney function before and during their treatment with AFINITOR or AFINITOR DISPERZ™.